csepulv/auth-api-demo/docs/aws-setup.md

 ### Domain Name

-Select a custom subdomain (needs to be unique across AWS) or a custom domain
+Select a custom subdomain (needs to be unique across AWS) or a custom domain.
+We will use a subdomain, which is easier to setup.
+(More on custom domains can be found [here](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-add-custom-domain.html).)

 ![](./images/aws-cognito-domain-name.png)